Grizzelbee/ioBroker.dysonairpurifier/readme.md

 * make devices controllable
 * test with more different devices
 * fix build errors
-* fix bug: AirQualityIndices aren't updating correctly
+* fix bug: AirQualityIndices aren't updating correctly (root cause: varying datafileld names for devices)
-* collect more mqtt messaage acronym meanings
+* collect more mqtt message acronym meanings

+### known issues:
+ * devices are currently **not controllable**
+ * AirQualityIndices aren't updated as intended
+ * No automatic IP detection of devices

 ### 0.3.0 (2020-09-27) - first version worth giving it a try
 * (grizzelbee) New: Messages received via Web-API and MQTT getting processed